medavidallsop/pb4wp/README.md

 Build them using `build:assets` to see the resulting files.
 The files will be added to `assets` to be enqueued.

-You should replace these with your assets as per your requirements or remove them if no assets needed.
-(Ensure you amend the scripts in `package.json` accordingly).
+You should replace these with your assets as per your requirements or remove them if not needed.
+Amend the `package.json` and `webpack.config.js` scripts/dependencies accordingly.

 Note when enqueuing your assets, enqueue from `/assets`, not `/client` as these are the source files.